silver13/h8mini-acro/README.md

 #####Devo tx:
 Channels work as intended except the rate/expert channel which is always on.
 Dynamic trims are not used, and trims should not be required.

+Assign the extra channels to the desired functions in config.h.
+Right now there is only headless and hi/low rates to set if needed.
+The defaults should be ok too. ( no headless / rates high always)

+#####Gyro calibration
+Gyro calibration runs automatically after power up, and usually completes within 2-4 seconds.
+If for some reason the calibration fails to complete, such as if there is movement, it will eventually time out in 15 seconds.

+During calibration the leds flash in an "X" like pattern.
+If movement is detected the flashing stops and only 2 leds illuminate.
+The flashing resumes when movement stops.

+#####Led error codes
+In some cases the leds are used to indicate error conditions, and as such they flash a number of times, then a brake occurs, then the pattern repeats.
+In all such cases the quadcopter will not respond to commands, a power cycle will be required.

+The most common of this is 2 flashes = low battery, usually caused by an in-flight reset due to low battery.
+All other flashes are non user serviceable.
+The description is in main.c.

+#####Led flash patterns
+At startup the leds should flash a gyro calibration pattern for 2 - 15 seconds, in a cross like pattern.
+Movement stops the flashing while it occurs.

+Following should be a fast (20 times/sec) flash indicating that the quad is waiting for bind.

+If binding is completed the leds should light up continuously, while if tx connection is lost they will flash a short time a couple of times / second.

+Overriding all this patterns except gyro calibration, is the low battery flash which is a slow, equally spaced on and off flash.

+###23.01.16
+* gyro bias fix for larger biases that occur sometimes

 ###11.01.16 changes
 * fix for the incorrect clock setting
 * running at 48Mhz now